Chalarangelo/30-seconds-of-code/blog_posts/javascript-array-comparison.md

 equals([null], [undefined]); // true, should be false
 ```

-While these cases seem rather uncommon, they might cause some very annoying issues that are hard to track down and fix, which is why this solution is not recommended for most use-cases.
+While these cases seem rather uncommon, they might cause some very annoying issues that are hard to track down and fix.
+This is the reason why this solution is not recommended for most use-cases.

 ### A better way